-- Have a water plan and undertake a water audit, taking into consideration the worst case scenario. - Calculate stock water requirements and water available using the online farm water calculator www.agriculture.vic.gov.au/ watercalculator - Assess reliability of all your water sources.
+- Have a water plan and undertake a water audit, taking into consideration the worst case scenario. - Calculate stock water requirements and water available using the online farm water calculator agriculture.vic.gov.au/farm- management/prepare/tools-and-calculators/farm-water-calculator - Assess reliability of all your water sources.
 A dam that cannot provide enough drinkable stock water five or more years out of 10 is not considered reliable. - Have a large, fenced catchment dam on your property and reticulate from this to troughs. - Set up your reticulation system properly from the start.
-Do it in stages if necessary. - Prepare early and ensure you have any necessary permits in place well before summer. - Plant trees strategically to reduce evaporation from dams.
+Do it in stages if necessary. - Prepare early and ensure you have any necessary permits in place well before summer. - Decreasing wind velocity across your dam will help to reduce evaporation from dams.